MarekKodr/Shopping_Cart/README.md

  Go to your project directory and install additions `npm install`.

+## Firebase connection

+For Firebase connection edit /src/environments/firebase.config.ts due to your Firebase database.
+How to get your firebase config?
+Go to your database Overview and click `Add another app`, then `Add Firebase to your web app` and copy your settings.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.